videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-templates-automation/readme.md

 Make sure that all users you want to apply this policy to are part of the [combined MFA and SSPR experience](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/combined-mfa-and-password-reset-registration-is-now-generally/ba-p/1257355).
 This is required because users not within scope of combined registration will use the older security information page and the policy will not be enforced.

-This template applies the trusted network restriction to both new registration and users that are already registered but are now updating their registration information.
+This template applies the trusted network restriction to new MFA registration.
+Now, if a user is outside of a trusted network and attempts to register MFA for first time, they will be blocked.
+As soon as they register MFA, they’ll be able to manage MFA and SSPR registration details from anywhere by performing MFA or when using a compliant or Hybrid Azure AD joined device.

-Now, if a user is outside of a trusted network and attempts to register MFA for first time or re-register MFA, they will be blocked.
+If you would like to apply restrictions to users that are already registered but are now updating their registration information change the template to use the block control.

 # Accidental or malicious removal of emergency accounts from Azure AD Conditional Access Policies during policy update.